7 Great Medium Alternatives to Help You Make More Money Blogging

 2. Vocal Media

-Vocal Media is another Medium alternative with built-in monetization.
+Vocal Media is another on our list of best Medium alternatives with built-in monetization in their business model.
 This makes it a great option for creators looking to easily monetize their content.

 Additionally, readers are attracted to the publishing platform because there are no annoying ads.
 Overall, it's a very similar user experience to Medium.